Rules

 Privileged Buyer – a Buyer who is a Consumer or a Privileged Entrepreneur.

-Privileged Entrepreneur – a natural person concluding a contract with the Seller directly related to their business activity, but which is not of a professional nature for them.
+Privileged Entrepreneur – a natural person concluding a contract with the Seller directly related to their business activity, but not having a professional character for them.

 Regulations – these regulations.

-Seller – Entrepreneurs entered in the Central Register and Information on Economic Activity maintained by the minister competent for economic affairs and maintaining the Central Register and Information on Economic Activity:
+Seller – Entrepreneurs entered in the Central Register and Information on Economic Activity kept by the minister responsible for economy and the Central Register and Information on Economic Activity:

-1. Natalia Jakowska, Tax Identification Number (NIP) 8471628854, Statistical Number (REGON) 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Spółka Cywilna – civil partnership partner
+- Natalia Jakowska, Tax ID (NIP) 8471628854, REGON (National Official Register of Business Entities) 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Spółka Cywilna – civil partnership partner

-2. Adam Kościński, Tax Identification Number (NIP) 8471628854, Statistical Number (REGON) 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Spółka Cywilna – civil partnership partner
+- Adam Kościński, Tax ID (NIP) 8471628854, REGON (National Official Register of Business Entities) 523819399, entrepreneur operating under the name noszesztuke Natalia Jakowska Adam Kościński Spółka Cywilna – civil partnership partner

 operating as a civil partnership under the name noszesztuke Natalia Jakowska Adam Kościński Spółka Cywilna with its registered office at ul.
-Okrzei 12, 19-500 Gołdap, Tax Identification Number (NIP) 8471628854, Statistical Number (REGON) 523819399.
+Okrzei 12, 19-500 Gołdap, Tax ID (NIP) 8471628854, REGON (National Official Register of Business Entities) 523819399.

 Digital Content – data produced and supplied in digital form.

-The provisions of the Regulations concerning products apply to both movable goods (products) and Digital Content.
+The provisions of the Regulations regarding products apply to both movable goods and Digital Content.

 § 2 CONTACT WITH THE SELLER